drbean/curriculum/pages/homepage/html/fortunes.md

 but feet on the ground.
 --Richard Feynman on Einstein
 %
+If there is anything we can say after standing on the shoulders of giants it is that the position is precarious and the view fleeting.
+%
 If I did not see further, it was because of the giants standing on my shoulders.
 --Dr Bean